On the Record (American TV program): Major interviews

-While host Van Susteren, a lawyer with an extensive background in law (including years teaching as an adjunct professor at Georgetown Law School), she also covered political issues, conducting major interviews with people such as former presidents George H. W. Bush, Bill Clinton and George W. Bush, as well as traveling overseas with the White House.
+While host Van Susteren, a lawyer with an extensive background in law (including years teaching as an adjunct professor at Georgetown Law School), covered political issues, conducting major interviews with people such as former presidents George H. W. Bush, Bill Clinton and George W. Bush, as well as traveling overseas with the White House.
 Henry Kissinger was often asked to comment on the most important recent events.
 She traveled to Alaska several times and interviewed the former Governor, Sarah Palin.
 She has interviewed Rush Limbaugh by phone.
-Important Democrats she interviewed include former President Bill Clinton in 2008 as well as the US Secretary of State Hillary Clinton in both 2009 and 2013.
+Democrats she interviewed included former President Bill Clinton in 2008 as well as the US Secretary of State Hillary Clinton in both 2009 and 2013.

 Criticism

 In late 2005, there was considerable coverage by On the Record of the Natalee Holloway affair.
 As the year wore on, coverage of the story moved from the actual case to Beth Holloway-Twitty's endeavors.
 The story brought On the Record its highest ratings to date, keeping the story going, though essentially no new information came to light.
 This coverage was labeled "missing white woman syndrome".